mobile app bar

 “I used to get in trouble a lot, man.
 I think my wildest night was the fight at the club with football players,” Haslem said on a recent episode of The OGs.

-Despite posting averages of 16.0 points, 8.3 rebounds and 1.3 blocks per game in his senior season with the Gators, Haslem went undrafted in the 2002 NBA Draft and spent a year overseas.
+Despite posting averages of 16.0 points, 8.3 rebounds, and 1.3 blocks per game in his senior season with the Gators, Haslem went undrafted in 2002 and spent a year overseas.
 If it wasn’t for his determination and grit, he may have never latched on with Miami, where he played a valuable role for two decades.

-Haslem’s hustle was vital in all three of the Heat’s championships, serving as a spark plug on several star-studded Miami rosters.
-The 45-year-old’s brawl with Florida’s football team certainly isn’t the proudest night of his life, but it proved he had trust in own his strength and abilities.
+Haslem’s hustle was vital in all three of the Heat’s championships, serving as a spark plug on several star-studded rosters.
+The 45-year-old’s brawl with Florida’s football team certainly isn’t the proudest night of his life.
+But it proved he had trust in his strength and abilities.

 Confidence and toughness were cornerstones of Haslem’s NBA career.
-Without them, it’s hard to imagine him finding the same level of success.
+Without them, it’s hard to imagine him finding success.
 While fights rarely lead to anything positive, in Haslem’s case, that early altercation may have added fuel to his fire and pushed him to accomplish his ultimate goal of reaching the pros.

 Post Edited By:Jodi Whisenhunt